 Democrats Demolish The 'Orange Curtain' In Orange County

-Richard Nixon was born and raised in Orange County, California.
+Richard Nixon was born and raised in Orange County, Calif.
 Ronald Reagan got his political fuel from there.
 In a state increasingly dominated by coastal liberals, Orange County was a conservative bastion with an ocean view.

 Even as Democrats came to dominate California politics, Orange County clung on as a Republican stronghold.

 "Orange County was different," said Rob Stutzman, a Republican political consultant based in Sacramento.
-"It was, as we called it 'the orange curtain' and it has now fallen."
+"It was, as we called it, 'the orange curtain' and it has now fallen."

-Though the election results have been slow to trickle in, all six the House races in Orange County have now been called in favor of Democrats.
-Before the election, Democrats held just two of Orange County's House seats.
+Though the election results have been slow to trickle in, all six House races in Orange County have now been called in favor of Democrats.
+Before the election, Democrats held just two of those seats.

 Loading...

-"It's definitely a sobering wake-up call a couple of weeks after the election," said Harmeet Dhillon, Republican National Committeewoman from California.
+"It's definitely a sobering wake-up call a couple of weeks after the election," said Harmeet Dhillon, Republican national committeewoman from California.
 "Psychologically it's been challenging for us."

-Reflecting on this shift, Lou Cannon, the long-time documentor of California politics and Reagan, in particular, recalled what a state senator from Orange County told him in the 1960s.
+Reflecting on this shift, Lou Cannon, the longtime documentor of California politics and Reagan, in particular, recalled what a state senator from Orange County told him in the 1960s.

-"He said he joined the John Birch Society because he wanted to get the middle of the road vote in Orange county," Cannon said, referencing the anti-communist ultra-conservative group that had a large presence in Orange County at the time.
+"He said he joined the John Birch Society because he wanted to get the middle of the road vote in Orange County," Cannon said, referencing the anti-communist ultraconservative group that had a large presence in Orange County at the time.

 It was a joke, but it came from a place of truth.
 Driven by white flight from Los Angeles to the north, Orange County was transformed from orchards and grazing land into affluent suburbs.
 Its conservative voters helped shape the Reagan-era GOP and fund its campaigns in California and the nation.

-Note: A previous version of this story misspelled a reference to Dana Rohrabacher's last name as Rorabacher.